Hong Kong Food Guide

-If you’re a first-time traveler, it can be quite daunting to decide where to start from the plethora of food choices the city has to offer.
-Cue in this list, where you can check out one- to three-starred restaurants from the 2019 Hong Kong Michelin Guide to start your food journey.
+If you’re a first-time traveler, it can be quite daunting to decide where to start from the city’s plethora of food choices.
+Cue this list, where you can check out one- to three-starred restaurants from the 2019 Hong Kong Michelin Guide to start your food journey.

 8 1/2 Otto e Mezzo Bombana